Quobis/action-owasp-dependecy-track-check/README.md

 Don't forget to change the `url` `key` and `language` according to your project and Dependecy Track server.
 As you can see, we're using a secret to save our DT's user valid key.
 We strongly recommend you to do so.

+We also added an example of the `yaml` file which can be included in the workflow to use this action.
+You can find the file `example-action.yaml` in this repository.

 + Commit changes to your repository `.workflow` directory.
 Once you finish don't forget to save and commit.
 This will trigger the workflow is first run as it's configure to start on every push.

 **Step 3: Add CycloneDX plugin to your project (only Maven/Java projects)**